• Texas Historical Markers

 Picture

 We missed the Sacred Heart Catholic Cemetery marker and I am uncertain that it is actually up.
 The Texas historical Commission lists a marker for N-Bar-N Ranch House but I believe this is a duplicate entry because this ranch is the also the White House Museum.
-The only one we are not sure about is the medallion and plate that I mentioned earlier for the Jackson Store.
+The only marker we are not sure about is the medallion and plate that I mentioned earlier for the Jackson Store.
 I'm trying to find out what happened to it.

 When we visited Carson County it was the start of the trip home and we were starting to get a little road weary.
-The plan was at this stage to only stop for towns and markers that were not far out of our way, we were not trying to knock out the whole county at this stage of out trip.
+The plan was at this stage only stop for towns, and markers that were not far out of our way, we were not trying to knock out the whole county at this stage of our trip.
 So we only really visited White Deer.
-We could not see a medallion and plate on Jackson General Store, the 18 x 28 was there as was the old store but the medallion & plate was not on the outside.
+We could not see a medallion and plate on Jackson General Store, the 18 x 28 was there, as was the old store but the medallion & plate was not on the outside.
 That was really the only one that gave us difficulty, we even snagged a couple of new ones that we weren't expecting, they have added another couple since so I guess this won't be our only visit to White Deer

 33rd Anniversary National Convention